 Colin's first job in the film industry was as an infant, working as an extra on the television series NORTHERN EXPOSURE.
 Throughout his adolescence, he worked odd jobs on films such as MUPPETS FROM SPACE, MEET THE PATELS, and HELL OR HIGH WATER.

 After receiving a Bachelor of Arts in both Political Science and in Economics at UC Davis, Colin began his career at Campfire in the accounting department for Netflix's first independent feature film, REBIRTH.
 He has since worked in all levels of production, from development thru post.
-Colin taught himself a myriad of skills in the industry, most recently resulting in his designing the credit sequence in Netflix's 1922.
+Colin now manages Campfire productions in both the scripted and nonfiction spaces.